Testing quantum theory on curved space-time with quantum networks: Entangled clock implementation

 \subsection{Measurement of the POVM}

-After the free evolution, another $\pi/2$-pulse is applied to the levels $\ket{a}\leftrightarrow\ket{b}$.
+In principle, auxiliary entangled pairs could be used to implement the non-local POVM in Eq.~(\ref{eq:POVM2}).
+One can naively think of this as teleporting the quantum state of the clock system at one location to the other using the auxiliary entanglement and then perform a local measurement.
+However, the POVM can also be realized by means of direct photonic interference if no auxiliary entanglement is available.
+A similar scenario using photon interference was considered in Ref. \cite{barzel2024entanglement} for tests of photonic redshift superpositions.
+Here we will use photonic interference as an example to show how the POVM realizing proper time interferometry is implemented.
+After the free evolution to the state \eqref{eq:freeevol}, another $\pi/2$-pulse is applied to the levels $\ket{a}\leftrightarrow\ket{b}$.
 Imagine, e.g., that a reference signal is distributed between the two locations to ensure that the pulses are applied simultaneously.
 This transforms the state in Eq.~(\ref{eq:freeevol}) to

 Ideally, a full state transfer from $\ket{a}\to\ket{g}\ket{1}_{ph}$ using a classical drive ($\Omega_1$) is now performed with each atomic system.
 This transforms the state in Eq.~(\ref{eq:state2}) to